marmelab/react-admin/Inputs.md

 <TextInput source="title" readOnly />
 ```

-Contrary to disabled controls, read-only controls are still focusable and are submitted with the form.
+Contrary to disabled controls, read-only controls are submitted with the form.

 ## `disabled`